The Berkeley and District Skittles League was formed in 1957 and currently consists of 87 teams in 6 divisions playing a winter

 The winner of the match is quite simply the team with the highest total number of pins knocked down.
-Two points are awarded to the winning team (nil for the losers) and in the event of a draw, teams are awarded one point each (uncommon - any one division generally only has a handful of drawn matches during a season).
+Two points are awarded to the winning team (nil for the losers) and in the event of a draw, teams are awarded one point each.

 As a general rule, an individual player over 8 legs would (hope to!) score around 50 pins with a team's total score being around 400.
-However this can vary somewhat as some alleys are "high-scoring", some "low-scoring" due to the difference in the lengths of alleys, the size of the diamond, the size/weight/condition of the pins and balls, but also players' scores may be influenced by the amount of alcohol consumed!
+However this can vary somewhat as some alleys are "high-scoring", some "low-scoring" due to the difference in the lengths of alleys, the size of the diamond, the size/weight/condition of the pins/balls and players' scores may be influenced by the amount of alcohol consumed...

 At the end of each season, generally two teams from the top and bottom of each division are either promoted or relegated.

-Two cups are also played for during the season with matches taking place on a neutral alley.
+Two knockout competitions are also played for during the season with matches taking place on a neutral alley.

-All teams may elect to take part in the Bob Green Memorial Trophy (All-in Cup) which is played for on a knockout basis using the same scoring as per the league, although should a game be tied after 8 legs, additional legs are played until a winning team can be determined.
+Any team may elect to take part in the All-in Cup which is played using the same scoring as per the league, although should a game be tied after 8 legs, additional legs are played until a winning team can be determined.

-Teams in the League are made up of players of all ages (16 - 90+) and are made up of neighbours, colleagues, workmates, relatives, sports teams, clubs, etc... and with over 100 teams in the League, it means that in a region of around 8 miles in diameter in the southern end of rural Gloucestershire, around 900 people are involved in bowling over 21,000 balls to knock down somewhere around 45,000 pins - every week!
-And let's not forget the stickers who have to send all those balls back and stand all those pins up again!
+Teams in the League are made up of players of all ages (some have still been playing in thier 90's) but with 87 teams, it means that over 650 people are involved in bowling around 16,000 balls to knock down somewhere around 34,000 pins - every week!
+And let's not forget the stickers who have to send all those balls back and stand all those pins up again...